ganrad/aks-aspnet-sqldb-rest/README.md

     Click on **Save** to save the release pipeline.

     We have now finished defining the **Release pipeline** for the Claims API microservice.
-This pipeline will in turn be triggered when the build pipeline completes Ok.
+This pipeline will in turn be triggered when the build pipeline completes successfully.

 2. Enable Continuous Integration.